binance/binance-connector-node/README.md

 })

 const client = new Spot('', '', {
-  logger // logger is optional
+  logger // logger is optional,
-})
+  wsURL: 'wss://testnet.binance.vision' // optional, for testnet only.
+By default on production })

 const callbacks = {